isomerpages/gb-assist/pages/solutionrepo/solution1056.md

 ---
-title: Microsoft 365 Business Basic + Lenovo ThinkPad L13
+title: Office 365 Business Standard
 permalink: /productivity-solutions-grant/solutionrepo/solution1056
 ---

 #### Description

-The Chassasia Business Laptop Bundle provides  business-grade laptops with collaborative tools and endpoint protection for SME to work remotely and securely.
+Microsoft Office 365 is a suite of cloud-based productivity and collaboration application that integrates all Microsoft's existing online applications (Word, Excel, PowerPoint, OneNote, Outlook, Publisher, Sway, and Access) into a cloud service, adding Skype for Business and Microsoft Teams as the main communication.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_CHASSasia-Software_plus_Laptop_Annex_3_CR_wef_15_Sept_2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_CHASSasia-Software_only_Annex_3_CR_wef_15_Sept_2020_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria